Cheka: Suppression of political opposition

 Many victims of Cheka repression were "bourgeois hostages" rounded up and held in readiness for summary execution in reprisal for any alleged counter-revolutionary act.
 Wholesale, indiscriminate arrests became an integral part of the system.
-The Cheka used trucks disguised as delivery trucks, called "Black Marias", for the secret arrest and transport of prisoners.
+The Cheka used trucks disguised as delivery trucks, called "black voronok" or simply voronok (the term translated in English as "Black Maria", for the secret arrest and transport of prisoners.

 It was during the Red Terror that the Cheka, hoping to avoid the bloody aftermath of having half-dead victims writhing on the floor, developed a technique for execution known later by the German words "Nackenschuss or "Genickschuss, a shot to the nape of the neck, which caused minimal blood loss and instant death.
 The victim's head was bent forward, and the executioner fired slightly downward at point-blank range.
 This had become the standard method used later by the NKVD to liquidate Joseph Stalin's purge victims and others.

 Persecution of deserters

 It is believed that there were more than three million deserters from the Red Army in 1919 and 1920.
 Officially there was about 2,630,000 registered deserters by the Central Committee for Struggle Against Desertion.
 Approximately 500,000 deserters were arrested in 1919 and close to 800,000 in 1920, by troops of the 'Special Punitive Department' of the Cheka, created to punish desertions.
 These troops were used to forcibly repatriate deserters, taking and shooting hostages to force compliance or to set an example.

 In September 1918, according to The Black Book of Communism, in only twelve provinces of Russia, 48,735 deserters and 7,325 "bandits" were arrested, 1,826 were killed and 2,230 were executed.
 The exact identity of these individuals is confused by the fact that the Soviet Bolshevik government used the term 'bandit' to cover ordinary criminals as well as armed and unarmed political opponents, such as the anarchists.